kche309/beast-developer-guide/README.md

 ```

 ## Implementing the F84 substitution model
-Follow the steps in the guide http://www.beast2.org/writing-a-beast-2-package/
+Follow the steps for **Creating an F84 class** in http://www.beast2.org/writing-a-beast-2-package/

-See section "Creating an F84 class" for creating the substitution model:
+Sections:
 * Creating an F84 class
 * Adding the k parameter
 * Adding the initAndValidate method